 The Losada ratio is the sum of the positivity in a system divided by the sum of its negativity.
-A ratio of 3.0 to 6.0 has been found to be highly correlated with high performance, with 2.9 the dividing line between normal performance and flourishing performance.
+A ratio of 3.0 to 6.0 has been found to be highly correlated with high performance.

 The Losada ratio is also known as the positivity ratio, Gottman ratio, and Losada line.